CAPTAIN

 it’s casual

-Posted: January 19th, 2018 | Tags: Uncategorized | No Comments »so many treasures at CVS
+Posted: January 19th, 2018 | Tags: | No Comments »

 all the oddly unique lives in this world

-Posted: January 12th, 2018 | Tags: Uncategorized | No Comments »from vulture’s interview with terry gross, about the merits of interviewing:
+from vulture’s interview with terry gross, about the merits of interviewing:

 I like to quote John Updike on this.
 In his memoir, Self-Consciousness, which I really love, he said he wanted to use his life as “a specimen life, representative in its odd uniqueness of all the oddly unique lives in this world.”
 That’s kind of how I see interviews.
 When you’re talking to an artist, you can get insight into the sensibility that created his or her art and into the life that shaped that sensibility.
 I love making those connections.
 I think we all feel very alone.
 I don’t mean that we don’t have friends or lovers but that deep at our core we all have loneliness.